LingyuDu/PrivateGaze/README.md

 ## System Overview
-The illustration of PrivateGaze is shown in the folloing figure.
+The illustration of PrivateGaze is shown in the following figure.
 The core of PrivateGaze is the privacy preserver, which transforms the original privacy-sensitive full-face image into an obfuscated version as input for the untrusted gaze estimation services.
 During the training stage, we train the privacy preserver with the assistance of a pre-trained surrogate gaze estimator.
 After training, the privacy preserve is deployed on the user's device to generate obfuscated images that can be used by the black-box gaze estimation services.
 This ensures accurate gaze estimation while preventing the user's private attributes, such as gender and identity, from being inferred by the service provider.

 <div align=center>
 <img src="https://github.com/LingyuDu/PrivateGaze/blob/main/figures/teaser_figure-1.png" alt="My Image" width="800"/>